CA$0.00

 In the late 70’s and through the 80’s Francis worked as a newspaper executive in the areas of art direction, advertising, and marketing but continued to produce commissioned paintings and pencil portraits until he and his wife, Janice, moved from North Vancouver to East Barriere Lake.
 Here he took up painting full-time, exhibiting in galleries in Victoria, Vancouver, Kamloops, Chemainus, Calgary, Montreal and Cannon Beach, Oregon.

 In 1990 an opportunity presented itself for the couple to purchase their local newspaper, which served BC’s North Thompson Valley.
-While the newspaper became a success financially for the couple, they decided to move on to other things and sold the paper in 1995.
+While the newspaper became a success financially, the couple decided to move on to other things and sold the paper in 1995.

 In 2001 Francis was featured as a ‘Master Painter’ by International Artist Magazine.